 Mid-way up the back hill, the sky invites you to enjoy the beauty of this place.

-One of Breema Weekend retreat groups glowing in the early evening sunset at the end of our time together.
+Another group of friends glowing in the early evening sunset at the end of our time together.
 Being immersed in a retreat atmosphere gives us new energy and insight to re-enter day-to-day life.

 This was one of a litter of fox kits who we watched grow up one season.
 To be near them while they wrestled and jumped and rolled was a great reminder of simple blessings.